MBA Student Stories

-Many Wharton MBAs choose to extend their education beyond the Wharton School.
-Whether it’s an MBA for Engineers, a JD/MBA, or a dual MBA/Master of Science in Nursing, consider customizing your MBA experience with one of the dual-degree or interdisciplinary options Wharton offers with the University of Pennsylvania and other schools below.
+Many Wharton MBA students choose to extend their education beyond the Wharton School.
+Whether it’s an MBA for Engineers, a JD/MBA, or a dual MBA/Master of Science in Nursing, consider customizing your MBA experience with one of the MBA dual degree or interdisciplinary program options Wharton offers with the University of Pennsylvania and other schools below.

 The MBA/MA Lauder Joint Degree in International Studies combines foreign language skills with a passion for international business by integrating the Wharton MBA program with an MA program in international studies from Penn’s School of Arts & Sciences.

 The MBA in Health Care Management provides students with strengths in health economics and a focus in health management.
 As dual MBA and healthcare programs become more popular, this program has become increasingly competitive.

 Partnerships with Other Schools

-Wharton offers established dual-degree programs with Johns Hopkins University School of Advanced International Studies and Harvard Kennedy School.
+Wharton offers established dual MBA programs with Johns Hopkins University School of Advanced International Studies and Harvard Kennedy School.

-This three-year, MBA/MA dual-degree program, offered by Wharton and the School of Advanced International Studies (SAIS) of The Johns Hopkins University in Washington, D.C., prepares students to operate in both business and the international political environment.
+This three-year, MA/MBA dual degree program, offered by Wharton and the School of Advanced International Studies (SAIS) of The Johns Hopkins University in Washington, D.C., prepares students to operate in both business and the international political environment.
 Students earn an MBA from Wharton and an MA in international relations from SAIS, a program that pioneered area studies and the integration of international politics and economics.
 While in Washington, students have access to Washington’s resources and to leaders in foreign policy and international trade.

 |YEAR 1||YEAR 2||YEAR 3|